 The Bank does not have any direct or indirect shareholdings in the subsidiaries "CBOM Finance p.l.c.", LLC "MKB Invest", CJSC "Mortgage Agent MKB" and LLC "Mortgage Agent MKB 2".
 "CBOM Finance p.l.c." was established to raise capital by the issue of debt securities and to use the proceeds of each such issuance to advance loans to the Bank.
 "MKB Invest" is controlled by the Group through an option agreement.
-CJSC "Mortgage Agent MKB" was established for the purposes of the mortgage loans program launched securitisation by the Bank in 2014.
-LLC "Mortgage Agent MKB 2" was established for the purposes of the mortgage loans securitisation program launched by the Bank in 2016.
-In June 2018, the Group sold 100% share in its subsidiary "MKB-Leasing" Group - Note 25.
+CJSC "Mortgage Agent MKB" was established for the purposes of the mortgage loans securitisation program launched by the Bank in 2014.
+LLC "Mortgage Agent MKB 2" was established for the purposes of the mortgage loans securitisation program launched by the Group sold 100% share in its subsidiary "MKB-Leasing" Group - Note 25.